reTHINK-project/dev-java-hyperty/docs/CRM/readme.md

 **logic:**

-It Checks that received `body.code` is in the `config.agents` array and if there is still no user allocated in the AgentsPool, it updates it the new user agent CGUID.
+It Checks that received `body.code` is in the `config.agents` array and if there is still no user allocated in the `agents` collection, it updates it the new user agent CGUID.

 ### New Ticket handlers